ThatSINEWAVE/OSINT-Toolkit/README.md

 ## 11. [Discord Scam FAQ](https://thatsinewave.github.io/OSINT-Toolkit/discord-scams.html)
 - The Discord FAQ is a comprehensive guide aimed at informing users about prevalent scams and fraudulent activities encountered within the Discord community.
 Covering a wide array of topics such as impersonation, free Nitro scams, QR code and download scams, compromised accounts, and reporting malicious content/behavior, the FAQ equips users with essential knowledge and strategies to safeguard themselves against online threats.
 By promoting skepticism, vigilance, and proactive reporting, it fosters a safer and more secure environment for Discord users, enhancing trust and confidence within the platform's vibrant community.
 - The contents of this page can also be viewed in the [Discord-Scam-FAQ.md file](https://github.com/ThatSINEWAVE/OSINT-Toolkit/blob/main/faq/Discord-Scams-FAQ.md)

-## Contributing

-Your contributions to this OSINT toolkit are highly appreciated!
-If you know of any valuable tools or websites that are not listed here, please feel free to contribute by submitting a pull request.
-Here's how you can contribute:

-1. Fork this repository.
-2. Add your tool/website to the appropriate category, providing a brief description and any relevant information.
-3. Ensure your additions follow the existing format.
-4. Create a pull request and explain your changes.

-Thank you for helping to make this OSINT toolkit a valuable resource for the community!

 ## [License](https://thatsinewave.github.io/OSINT-Toolkit/license.html)